How to Become a Notary in Washington

 Who can become a notary public in Washington?

-To become a notary in Washington, you must meet the following requirements:
+To become a notary public in Washingtonyou must meet the following eligibility requirements:

-This Washington notary guide will help you understand the following:
+This Washington notary guide will help you understand:

 How do I renew my notary commission in Washington?